Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 hostname=cortx-deploy-node3.cortx.com,user=root,pass=<root-password>
 ```

--  Execute `cluster-setup.sh` to setup K8s cluster on your VM for N-node deployment.
+-  Execute `cluster-setup.sh` script from primary node to setup K8s cluster on your EC2 instances for N-node deployment.
--  To allow PODs creation on primary node pass the first input parameter for `cluster-setup.sh` script as true.
-Please note you must pass the input parameter as true for Single Node Setup.
+-  To allow PODs creation on primary node to pass the first input parameter for `cluster-setup.sh` script as true.
+Please note you must pass the input parameter as true for N-node setup.

 ```
 ./cluster-setup.sh true